WalletScrutiny/WalletScrutinyCom/_android/com.blockchain.btc.coinhub.md

-Looking into the app using jadx, we do still find traces of "unstoppable-wallet-android" which is the currently reproducible wallet [Unstoppable](/android/io.horizontalsystems.bankwallet/), only that this version here is clearly obfuscated:
+Looking into the app using jadx, we do still find traces of "unstoppable-wallet-android" which is the currently reproducible wallet
+{% include walletLink.html wallet='android/io.horizontalsystems.bankwallet' %}, only that this version
+here is clearly obfuscated:

 ```